AtiUsm/MuseASTE/README.md

 7. Other folders contain supplementary material, like post-processed annotations (sto-word removed and lemmaized), example annotator feedback, and sampled subset file.
 8. Code for baselines is taken from the original repositories and adapted to our datatset, the orginial repositories are cited in respective readme files.
 9. Please also cite the Muse-Dataset[2] and sign their agreement.
+10. If you use any baseline code cite their original papers.
 #  Acknowledgement
 [1] Haiyun Peng, Lu Xu, Lidong Bing, Fei Huang, Wei Lu, and Luo Si.
 Knowing what, how and why: A near complete solution for aspect-based sentiment analysis.
 In Proceedings of the AAAI Conference on Artificial Intelligence, volume 34, pages 8600–8607, 2020.